-Val Tobin’s Current Project: A Novel that continues an Urban Fantasy Series
+Val Tobin’s Current Fiction Project: A Novel that Continues an Urban Fantasy Series

 The story revolves around a recently divorced woman going through a midlife crisis who gets drawn into a search for a missing half-vampire girl.
 It’s set in a future world where magickals have come out of the closet to mix with humans after a pandemic and a species war decimated the human population.
-This draws on the unmasqued world trope, hence the name for the series.
+This draws on the unmasqued world trope, hence the name of the series.